… or still not the end

 Broken Indivision ECS v2

-After another round of testing, all o I started getting issues with video output.
+After another round of testing, I started getting issues with video output.

 Obviously, I wasn’t aware of what caused it but I quickly narrowed the problem and found out what was it.
 Yup, Indi v2 started to misbehave.
 After a while, I found the problem.
 Turns out that, after intensive testing – removing and inserting it into a socket – some traces and vias on a PCB failed.